tamarit/pn_suite/README.md

 <!-- ![Petri Net Slicer](http://kaz.dsic.upv.es/pn_slicer_logo.png) -->

-We present PN-Suite, a system prepared to implement, combine, compare, and evaluate Petri net slicing algorithms.
+PN-Suite is a system prepared to implement, combine, compare, and evaluate Petri net slicing algorithms.
 Roughly, this system can be seen as a workbench that implements the currently most important algorithms for Petri net slicing (it is prepared to easily integrate more algorithms into it).
-This system provides a new functionality that is particularly useful for the analysis and optimization of Petri nets: It combines all the slicing algorithms with the analysis of properties in such a way that one can reduce the size of a Petri net producing a slice that preserves some desired properties.
+This system provides a new functionality that is particularly useful for the analysis and optimization of Petri nets: it combines all the slicing algorithms with the analysis of properties in such a way that one can reduce the size of a Petri net producing a slice that preserves some desired properties.

 PN-Suite implements interfaces to communicate with other systems such as [LoLA](http://home.gna.org/service-tech/lola/) and [APT](https://github.com/CvO-theory/apt]).
 This means that PN-Suite takes advantage of [LoLA](http://home.gna.org/service-tech/lola/) and [APT](https://github.com/CvO-theory/apt]) analyses to report about the properties kept or lost by the slices produced.